MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/input-method-editor-error.md

 Please Note:

-- Windows 8.1 and below are out of service and remain affected
+> - Windows 8.1 and earlier are out of service and remain affected.

 - Fix must be applied on both the Remote Desktop Server and Client machines